DochertyDev/Password-Generator/README.md

 - Copy to clipboard functionality
 - Responsive design that works on mobile and desktop

+**Enhanced User Interface**
+- Smooth button hover and click animations for interactive feedback.
+- Fluid input field interactions with visual cues on focus.
+- Animated scrolling experience with subtle parallax effects for the title.

 ## How It Works

 The generator randomly selects words from a large dictionary and combines them based on your preferences.
 By default, it creates passwords like `curious12_shadow89_river45_diamond23_gentle67`.